Ok it isn’t, I lied.

-However this is exactly what i exclaimed when i put my first fork laden portion into my gaping maw and the smooth, sweet and sour broth, soft, creamy belly fat and flakey pork meat hit my tongue.
-This is another store cupboard staple recipie you will be pleased to hear, i am sure the “cook from scratch” brigade will have almost everything needed in the pantry but if not, chinese ingredients these days are easy to find and cheap to buy so stock up.
+However this is exactly what I exclaimed when I put my first fork laden portion into my gaping maw and the smooth, sweet and sour broth, soft, creamy belly fat and flakey pork meat hit my tongue.
+This is another store cupboard staple recipe you will be pleased to hear, I am sure the “cook from scratch” brigade will have almost everything needed in the pantry but if not, Chinese ingredients these days are easy to find and cheap to buy so stock up.

-I am not going to sit and claim this is authentic, i hadn’t even heard of it until the recipe was enthusiastically sent to me via twitter this morning after i pleaded for recipes for belly pork that didn’t mean i had to whip up another batch of BBQ sauce as lovely as it is, its what i always do and no one likes a cooking rut.
-I tend to go through food like a new favourite song, i will do it over and over and over till i am sick to death of it.
+II hadn’t even heard of it until the recipe was enthusiastically sent to me via twitter this morning after I pleaded for ideasfor belly pork that didn’t mean I had to whip up another batch of BBQ sauce.
+As lovely as it is, its what I always do and no one likes a cooking rut.
+I tend to go through food like a new favourite song, I will do it over and over and over till i am sick to death of it.
 I don’t ever want to be sick to death of pork.

-The dish will take up to 3 hours to cook properly, its so quick you can chuck all on the minute you are home from work and just have a late supper or save it for an easy weekend dinner.
+The dish will take up to 3 hours to cook properly, it’s so quick to put together you can chuck all on the minute you are home from work and just have a late supper or save it for an easy weekend dinner.

 You will need